Chai Cookies

 • Applesauce.
 To replace one egg, use ¼ cup of applesauce in desserts.
 Apple sauce works great as a fat (ex: butter) substitute as well.
 I use applesauce in the recipe as an egg substitute in my Vegan Banana Nut Muffins.

-Cuddle up on a couch with these chai cookies and a warm Mint Matcha Latte for the perfect afternoon snack.
+Cuddle up on a couch with this chai cookie recipe and a warm Mint Matcha Latte for the perfect afternoon snack.

 🍪 More Eggless Desserts